lorenzo-rovigatti/comp_bio_notes/folding.md

 Sequence alignment is a fundamental technique in bioinformatics.
 The primary goal of sequence alignment is to identify regions of similarity that may indicate functional, structural, or evolutionary relationships between the sequences being compared.
 In the context of proteins, sequence alignment can be useful for reasons that go beyond the 3D structure prediction:

-* It helps predict the function of unknown proteins based on their similarity to known proteins.
+* It helps to predict the function of unknown proteins based on their similarity to known proteins.
 * It aids in understanding evolutionary relationships by identifying conserved sequences among different species, allowing the construction of phylogenetic trees.
 * It can identify conserved domains that are crucial for the function of proteins.
 * It helps in identifying potential drug targets by finding unique sequences in pathogens that differ from the host.